Religious and Cultural Diversity in MENA and SEA

 - SCECH eligibility from the Michigan Department of Education or from the departments of education in the states wherein they teach

-- Tickets and fees to cultural events, artistic performances, and museums as part of the cohort activities
+- Tickets to cultural events, artistic performances, and museums as part of the cohort activities

-- Reimbursement for travel to/from U-M, Ann Arbor; group transportation; and overnight lodging (under special circumstances)
+- Reimbursement for travel to/from U-M, Ann Arbor, and overnight lodging (under special circumstances)

 If submitting online: Materials may be uploaded via the data-intake online form.
 If you prefer to not have your materials uploaded via the data-intake form, please email your files to: